 The story follows a young boy named Gon Freecss, who was told all his life that both his parents were no longer living.
 But when he learns from Kite, an apprentice of his father Ging Freecss, that he is still alive and has since become an accomplished Hunter, Gon leaves his home on Whale Island to take the Hunter Exam to become a Hunter like him.

 Sword Art Online is a Japanese light novel series written by Reki Kawahara and illustrated by ABEC.
 The series takes place in the near future and focuses on protagonist Kazuto “Kirito” Kirigaya and Asuna Yuuki as they play through various virtual reality MMORPG

 When man-eating Titans first appeared 100 years ago, humans found safety behind massive walls that stopped the giants in their tracks.
 But the safety they have had for so long is threatened when a colossal Titan smashes through the barriers, causing a flood of the giants into what had been the humans’ safe zone.

-During the carnage that follows, soldier Eren Jaeger sees one of the creatures devour his mother, which leads him to vow that he will kill every Titan.
+During the carnage that follows, soldier Eren Jaeger sees one of the creatures devour his mother, which leads him to vow that he will take the life of every Titan.
 He enlists some friends who survived to help him.
 That group is humanity’s last hope for avoiding extinction at the hands of the monsters.

 2014: Fairy Tail